Professionals

 Can You Be a Vegetarian and Work at McDonald’s?
 Managing Values and Attitudes as Professionals

 Professionals supporting people with intellectual and developmental disabilities (I/DD) often face situations where their personal values conflict with their professional role.
 This article explores how to manage personal beliefs about sexuality while providing respectful, person-centered support.
+Read More Can You Be a Vegetarian and Work at McDonald’s?
+Managing Values and Attitudes as Professionals

 Can You Be a Vegetarian and Work at McDonald’s?
 Managing Values and Attitudes as Professionals Continue Reading →